Compare Pet Insurance

 Animal Friends offers a wide selection of dog and cat insurance plans at lower-than-average prices for budget-conscious pet owners.
 You have your choice of a large ranges of pet insurance options to provide financial protection in case the unexpected happens to your pet, with 4 Lifetime products, 3 Max Benefit products, 4 Time Limited products and an Accident Only product.
 If it fits in your budget, the Prestige plan offers the highest level of cover (£6,000) for a competitive price in a Lifetime pet insurance plan.

-Animal Friends helps keep prices low by imposing per condition annual limits on their Lifetime plans—this setup is not typical for Lifetime pet insurance but may suit you if price is paramount.
+Extra Limits Keep Prices Lower: Animal Friends helps keep prices low by imposing per condition annual limits on their Lifetime plans—this setup is not typical for Lifetime pet insurance but may suit you if price is paramount.
 Data from our quote gathering exercise showed that Animal Friends' average premiums are noticeably lower than average.
+In addition to imposing per condition limits each year, even on Max Benefit and Lifetime plans, Animal Friends may limit reimbursement to "vet fees deemed reasonable and essential by their vet advisor".
+This could unexpectedly reduce the amount you receive back should you need to claim.

-As a perk, Animal Friends policyholders should not see premiums rise as a result of claims.
+Rising Premiums?
+Apparently, Animal Friends policyholders should not see premiums rise as a result of claims.
+The Animal Friends website states they don't penalize for claims by increasing premiums upon renewal.
 (Some other insurers state the opposite—that premiums may rise as a result of claims.)
-The Animal Friends website states they don't penalize for claims by increasing premiums upon renewal.
-This does not mean your premium won't rise, however—multiple factors may cause pricing changes, such as your location, the average cost of vet treatment, changes in tax rates, etc.
+This does not mean your premium won't rise, however—multiple factors may cause pricing changes, such as your location, the average cost of vet treatment, changes in tax rates, etc. In fact, we've noticed that pet insurance premiums have risen noticeably across a wide selection of insurers in the past 6 months alone.

-Should you need to visit the vet out of hours, you are advised to first call Animal Friends (0344 557 0300, option 2) if possible.
+Out of Hour Trips to the Vet: Should you need to visit the vet out of hours, you are advised to first call Animal Friends (0344 557 0300, option 2) if possible.
 Be aware of the policy exclusion stating that costs for house calls, out-of-hours fees, hospitalization and ambulance costs (where covered) are not reimbursable, unless the vet confirms it was necessary to prevent a life endangering condition.
+Some other pet insurance providers such as Agria Pet Insurance have more lenient out-of-hours reimbursement rules.

-The waiting period on new policies is a bit longer for Animal Friends than average.
+Waiting Period: The waiting period on new policies is a bit longer for Animal Friends than average, when it comes to accident or injury cover.
 In rough summary, costs associated with the following are NOT covered:

 - Illnesses within 14 days of the commencement date